 Timeline for transition to the improved scheme

-On 1 August 2017 progressive transition to the improved Scheme commenced:
+On 1 August 2017 progressive transition to the improved Scheme commenced, and:

-- Within 1 year of implementation all renewals of Approved Certifier Agreements are to be completed in accordance with the requirements of the single level scheme.
+- Within 1 year of implementation all renewals of Approved Certifier Agreements were to be completed in accordance with the requirements of the single level scheme.

-- Within 3 years all retained existing Level 2 products are to be re-certified in accordance with the requirements of the single level scheme.
+- Within 3 years all retained existing Level 2 products were to be re-certified in accordance with the requirements of the single level scheme.

-- Within 5 years all retained existing Level 1 products are to be re-certified in accordance with the requirements of the single level scheme.
+- Within 5 years all retained existing Level 1 products were to be re-certified in accordance with the requirements of the single level scheme.

 For a more detailed timeline, please refer to the Improved WaterMark Certification Scheme Transition Timeline.